Vincit/wordpress-theme-base/README.md

 The theme will fail with anything less than PHP 7, but making it PHP 5 compatible shouldn't be too hard, just fix the errors as they appear.

+## Things to keep in mind
+Webpack-dev-server will proxy your WordPress installation, and serve it through localhost:8080.
+WordPress doesn't know anything about this, and it will continue to output links with the original domain, so any forms or links do not work out of the box.
+The theme will enqueue a chunk of JS that will transform all links and forms that exist at DOMContentLoaded, so majority of links and forms will work.
+The adminbar is a prime example where links "do not work".

+While the admin works (for the most part!) through wds, I wouldn't recommend using it.
+If you want to keep the admin bar visible while you develop the site, simply login twice.
+Once at https://wordpress.local/wp-admin, and once at https://localhost:8080/wp-admin.

+**Why not?**

+You *WILL* run into problems.
+Two examples from JavaScript console:
+> Uncaught DOMException: Failed to execute 'replaceState' on 'History': A history state object with URL 'https://wordpress.local/wp-admin/post.php?post=439&action=edit' cannot be created in a document with origin 'https://localhost:8080' and URL 'https://localhost:8080/wp-admin/post.php?post=439&action=edit&message=6'.

+> Access to Font at 'https://wordpress.local/wp-content/plugins/advanced-custom-fields-pro/assets/font/acf.woff?57601716' from origin 'https://localhost:8080' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Origin 'https://localhost:8080' is therefore not allowed access.

+CORS isn't a problem normally, as we set `header("Access-Control-Allow-Origin: *");` to any request that's coming from wds,but the font in question isn't going through wds.

+You're going to have a very bad time if you ignore this.
+If it's not a direct error, it's going to be a badly coded plugin that's going to cause it.

 ## Usage
 Clone the theme or install it with the installer that ships with [Vincit/wordpress](https://github.com/Vincit/wordpress).
 Composer is also an option.
 ```sh